mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 I had time, and the entire section of the pool to myself, so I set off and did an easy, **constant effort** 400m.
 Whether I thought I was short on the original workout or not, there was every reason to take advantage of the moment and to have fun while I was in the water.

 ### THE JOG
-This was and felt like a true brick workout.
-Heavy calves, probably from the 800m of kickboard work just sucked and even after 20 minutes, never came around.
+This was and felt like a brick workout.
+Heavy calves, probably from the 600m of kickboard work just sucked and even after 20 minutes, never came around.
 The weather window I had was about to collapse so I headed back to my truck.
 <!---->
 ## WEDNESDAY NOV 18
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**